-While we share the provincial government's concerns about the exploitation of vulnerable people, the Act would have multiple, adverse impacts on sex workers and particularly racialized, Asian and migrant sex workers by increasing barriers to safe work and further alienating sex workers from health, social and legal supports, without meaningfully addressing human trafficking.
-As such, we urge the government to reject this Act and adopt a human rights-based approach to human trafficking that centers labour rights, migrant rights, and sex workers' rights and addresses the numerous structural barriers including poverty, precarious immigration status, and lack of access to affordable housing, health and social services that contribute to the risks of human trafficking.
-Improving social support systems and furnishing people with networks of community support will undercut the precarity and vulnerability that place people in vulnerable situations.
+Not only would Bill 251 have multiple, adverse impacts on sex workers and particularly Asian, Indigenous, Black and migrant sex workers by increasing barriers to safe work and further alienating sex workers from health, social and legal supports, it would have broader negative impacts on racialized communities and all Toronto residents, without meaningfully addressing human trafficking.
+The Bill would also hinder the access of Toronto residents to essential social services that the City provides, undercutting valuable networks of community support and contributing to the precarity that places people in vulnerable situations in the first place.

+As such, we urge the City of Toronto to denounce Bill 251, insist on its non-enforcement by municipal actors, and adopt a human rights-based approach to human trafficking that centers labour rights, migrant rights, and sex workers' rights and addresses the numerous structural barriers including poverty, precarious immigration status, and lack of access to affordable housing, health and social services that contribute to the risks of human trafficking.